 Advantages of Vertical Communication:

-1. Maintains Hierarchy: Vertical communication helps in maintaining the organizational hierarchy of communication, from superiors to subordinates and vice versa.
+1. Maintains Hierarchy: Vertical network communication helps in maintaining the organizational hierarchy of communication, from superiors to subordinates and vice versa.

 2. Clarity: It provides clear instructions and expectations for tasks, reducing ambiguity and confusion.